Neerazan/student_entry/README.md

 # Student Entry System

-A Django-based web application for managing student records with integration of Django Rest Framework (DRF) for API access.
-This project allows administrators to create, update, and delete student records through a web interface and exposes the student model through a REST API.
+A Django-based web application for managing student records with integration of both Django Rest Framework (DRF) for API access and Django templates for a web interface.
+This project allows administrators to create, update, and delete student records through both a user-friendly web interface and a REST API.
+It provides different views for managing student records: the Django template views allow for traditional form-based interactions, while the REST API endpoints enable programmatic access and manipulation of student data.

 ## Features

 - **Student Model:** Manages student information including Name, Age, Address, Grade, and Major.
 - **Admin Interface:** Record new student details, update existing records, and delete records.
+- **Django Templates:** Provides a user-friendly web interface for creating, updating, and deleting student records using form-based interactions.
 - **REST API:** Exposes student model via a REST API for CRUD operations.
 - **Port Configuration:** Runs on `localhost` at port `8025`.